Kissaki/Notepadpp-UDLs/README.md

 ## Specifics

-Most files at the moment are re-hosts, so you and me can find them more easily.
+Most files at the moment are re-hosts (folder *mix*), so you and me can find them more easily.
 Some have been changed or were newly created though, as described in the following.

 ### Go